javier-l0pez/WorkOutTracker/README.md

 # WorkOutTracker

 An Android app designed to keep track of common workouts or own custom ones.
-Common workouts will be managed by the administration of the app whilst users will create their own saving them onto their Google profile upon Firestore in Firebase.
+Users will be able to log in order to access a list of already defined workouts, this list will only be editable by admin users.
+Also there will be a list of custom exercises in which the users will be able to add new exercises just for themselves
+.
+A stopwatch to keep track of exercises, and a way to export performed exercises.

 ## Technologies